 We first review your application against the eligibility criteria.
-Only eligible applications will proceed to the merit assessment stage.
+If eligible, we will then assess it against the assessment criteria.
+Only eligible applications will proceed to the assessment stage.

 We consider your application on its merits, based on:

 - how well it meets the criteria

 - how it compares to other applications

 - whether it provides value with relevant money.